-Have you ever been upset to see plastic bags, cigarettes butts, and candy wrappers littering your favorite beach or park?
+Have you ever been upset to see plastic bags, cigarettes butts, and straws littering your favorite beach or park?
 Do you wish your school provided recycling bins for single-use water bottles?
 Or maybe you’d prefer that your friends didn’t use single-use water bottles at all!

-If you care about marine debris issues and want to make a difference in your community, we invite you and other middle and high school students from the United States to participate in the Marine Debris Creative Advocacy Competition!
+If you care about marine debris issues and want to make a difference in your community, we invite you and other middle and high school students from around the world to participate in the Marine Debris Creative Advocacy Competition!
 Enter individually or rally a group to work together.
-There is no fee to enter the Competition.

 We challenge you to design and lead a creative advocacy campaign in your school or community.

 Your campaign should meet the Competition goals of:

 - Educating the public about marine debris